mhumair/linux-academy/day_4/README.md

 ### Zombie process

-Whenever a process(parent) forks itself to create another process(child), it has to wait for the child to finish inorder to clear up resources like the child's pid upon exit.
-If the parent exits first the child is left an orphan & no one to clear up it's resources upon exit.
-This results the child process to become a zombie processe.
+Whenever a process(parent) forks itself to create another process(child) :
+* it has to wait for the child to finish inorder to clear up resources like the child's pid upon exit.

+* If the parent exits first the child is left an orphan & no one to clear up it's resources upon exit.

+* This results the child process to become a zombie processe.
 Zombie processes are those processes who have exited but their temporary resources such as theire pid's have'nt been cleaned up by the OS.

-This results in them being shown in the process table with a defunct tag.
+* This results in them being shown in the process table with a defunct tag.

 ### Killing a zombie process